jonathanh8686/DiscordFishBot/README.md

 `.help [command]` This command gives the details about a single command, an overview of all commands can be found by leaving the `[command]` field empty.

 ### Pre-Game Setup
 Use the team module to create teams.
-(As of now, teams do not need to be balanced - however this may lead to unforeseen bugs).
 Start all commands relating to team creation with the `.team` prefix.

 #### Commands
 `.team join [team]` - **Allows a player to join a team**.